 is_significant_at(test, 0.05) # Boolean check

-The package integrates with likelihood.model, making it trivial to perform likelihood ratio tests on any model:
+The package works with likelihood.model, so likelihood ratio tests on any model are straightforward:

 lrt(null_model, alternative_model) # Automatic LRT